 How do I read my electricity meter?

-How to read different types of electricity meters
+1. What types of electricity meters are there?

 Dial meters look like small clocks, but it’s important to know that the dials next to each other go around in opposite directions.

 To read this type of meter: